math-comp/analysis/INSTALL.md

   + type `opam install coq-mathcomp-analysis.X.Y.Z` where `X.Y.Z` is the version number (all the dependencies should be automatically installed, assuming `opam` has been properly configured and `coq-released` repository is added)
-- Custom (assuming Coq ≥ 8.12, Mathematical Components version = 1.12.0, Finmap version ≥ 1.5.1,
-  and Hierarchy Builder ≥ 0.10.0 have been installed):
+- Custom (assuming the requirements are met):
   + type `make` to use the provided `Makefile`

 ## From scratch instructions